Course title in Estonian

 The course aims to provide a basic level of Japanese in all the skills (kanji characters and writing, reading, speaking, listening, grammar).

 Brief description of the course

 During the course, the student will acquire the basic grammatical structures of the Japanese language and the ability to express intention, will, obligation, suggestion, and explain the reasons for an action.
 The student will learn the vocabulary and the grammatical expressions of formal/informal speech and giving/receiving.
 He/she will learn simple counter words, colors, classroom expressions, and also expressions to describe the weather and their own state of health.
 By the end of the course, the student knows how to describe and explain his/her activities and is able to talk about his/her family, summer holidays and travel plans.
 He/she is able to read and understand simple texts and be able to write short notes and postcards.
 Students will acquire 137 new kanji characters and vocabulary related to the characters.

 Students are expected to participate actively in language lessons and to complete all homework assignments by the due date.

 - knows and is able to use 209 Chinese characters and vocabulary related to these characters;

-- is able to read and write a short text (memo, postcard, diary);
+- can read and write short texts;

 The course is a prerequisite